Kajalvirmani/T-Mobile-Dev-Puzzle/CODE_REVIEW.md

 CODE_SMELL

-# Observables are not unsubscribed which would cause memory leak.
+# Observables are not unsubscribed .
+This would cause memory leak

 # Reducers (failedRemoveFromReadingList, confirmedRemoveFromReadingList, failedAddToReadingList, confirmedAddToReadingList) were not handled for reading list.component.

-# Spinner/Loader is required at the time of API calls to enhance user experience.
+# Spinner or Loader is required at the time of API calls to enhance user experience(till the data is not returned from API).

-# Instead of subscriptions we can use async pipe.
+# Can use async pipe instead of subscriptions.

 # In Books.service.ts file, there is no proper error handling if API is not responding.

-# The use of innerHTML creates a potential security risk for your website.
+# Use of innerHTML in book-search.component.html creates a potential security risk for website.